-That’s not everything you need to know about Nathan Neuman, Captain U.S. Army Reserve, Afghanistan and Iraq war veteran, Bronze Star winner, urbanist, Buffalo city planner and soon-to-be Buffalo School alumnus, but it’s a good place to start.
+That’s not everything you need to know about Nathan Neuman, Captain U.S. Army Reserve, Afghanistan and Iraq war veteran, Bronze Star winner, urbanist, Buffalo city planner and soon-to-be School of Architecture and Planning alumnus, but it’s a good place to start.

 Neuman has become a distinguished member of a new generation of activists who are free of the negative self-talk that characterized Buffalo civic life for decades and are taking direct action to make the city better.
 Last June, he spearheaded the “NextGen” program at the Congress for the New Urbanism’s annual conference in Buffalo.
 At previous conferences, the CNU program included, at best, a couple of happy hours aimed at its younger members.
 With Neuman in charge, attendees enjoyed a non-stop series of tours, lectures, discussions, film-screenings, art exhibits, bike rides and morning runs as well as cocktail parties, beer tastings and pub crawls that introduced visitors to Buffalo and carried the new urbanist curriculum.

 “It was the most prolific series of NextGen events in CNU history,” Neuman’s friend and colleague Chris Hawley said.
 “He really took the ball and ran with it.”

 The project showcased Neuman’s major attributes: an ability to connect with people, great logistical and organizational skills and political savvy.

 Early in life Neuman acquired a home-grown appreciation for urbanism.
 He grew up on Lovering Avenue off Hertel where a person could do all their shopping within walking distance: Johnny’s Meats, Uhl’s Bakery, Caruso’s Meats and Lee’s Grocery.